 Definition of Angiodysplasia

-Angiodysplasia is abnormal vascular formations found in the bowel.
-They are usually found in the ascending colon and the cecum.
-Bleeds can be minimal or quite severe, resulting in anemia.
+Angiodysplasia is a term used to define vascular malformations found in the bowel.
+These malformations are usually found in the ascending colon and the cecum.
+The bleeding can be minimal or quite severe, resulting in anemia.
 Angiodysplasia differs from arteriovenous malformations (AVM).
-AVM’s are usually large and solitary while angiodysplasia lesions are often present as multiple small lesions.
+The latter are usually large and solitary while angiodysplasia lesions are often present as multiple small lesions.

 Epidemiology of Angiodysplasia

 Spread of Angiodysplasia

 Angiodysplasia is one of the most common vascular malformations of the GI tract and the second most common source of lower GI bleeding after diverticulosis.
-They are most often found in the elderly, specifically those over 60.
-Asymptomatic angiodysplasia is as common as 1% in the patients over 50 years.
+Angiodysplasia is most often found in the elderly, specifically those over 60 years.
+Asymptomatic angiodysplasia is seen in 1% of patients over 50 years.
 There is no difference between the sexes or the different races.

 Etiology of Angiodysplasia

 Causes of Angiodysplasia

 The exact cause of angiodysplasia is unknown.
 The foremost theory involves the progressive degeneration of small submucosal vasculature in the GI tract that accumulates with age.
 Risk factors include heart disease (aortic stenosis), renal disease and coagulopathy.

 Pathology and Pathophysiology of Angiodysplasia

-Angiodysplasia lesions are most frequently found in the cecum and right colon, but they can also be found in the stomach and small intestine.
+Angiodysplasia lesions are most frequently found in the cecum and the right colon, but they can also be found in the stomach and the small intestine.
 The exact cause of GI angiodysplasia is unknown.
 Chronic venous obstruction may play a role.

 During the normal functioning of the large intestine, the walls become distended, especially in the right colon with the largest lumen.
 During times of heavy load, the venous outflow from the submucosa may become transiently obstructed.
-After this process repeats during years of use, the precapillary arterioles lose their ability to regulate blood pressure and the angiodysplasia malformation forms.
+This process is repeated for several years.
+Consequently, the precapillary arterioles lose their ability to regulate blood pressure and the angiodysplasia malformation occurs.
 This theory explains why they are most commonly found in the elderly population.

 Symptoms of Angiodysplasia